steelbrain/linter/docs/guides/upgrading-to-indie-linter-v2.md

 ## index.js

-You can restructure your package to use the new `IndieDelegate::setMessages` method that is per file, but to keep this guide simple we're gonna upgrade from `OldIndieDelegate::setMessages` to `IndieDelegate::setAllMessages` because these two methods are identical.
+You can restructure your package to use the new `IndieDelegate::setMessages` method that is per file, but to keep this guide simple we're only going to upgrade from the old `IndieDelegate::setMessages` to `IndieDelegate::setAllMessages` because these two methods are functionally identical.

 The Message format used also needs to be updated to match the new [Messages v2](../types/linter-message-v2.md) format.